 Ashlee Donohue is a proud Aboriginal woman from the Dunghutti nation, born and raised in Kempsey, NSW.
 A highly sought after facilitator, speaker and powerful advocate for the anti-violence message.

 Ashlee has written and co-created numerous anti-violence campaigns.
 Presented at the United Nations in NYC.
 Self-Published her memoir titled ‘Because I love him’ a personal account of love, motherhood, domestic violence and survival.

-Currently Ashlee is the Co-ordinator at Mudgin-Gal Aboriginal Corporation-Women’s Centre.
-Sits on the ‘Our Watch’ Aboriginal Women’s Advisory Board, City of Sydney’s Aboriginal and Torres Strait Islander Advisory panel and is Chairperson of Warringa Baiya Aboriginal Women’s Legal Service.
+Currently, Ashlee is the CEO of Mudgin-Gal Aboriginal Corporation-Women’s Centre.
+She also sits on the ‘Our Watch’ Aboriginal Women’s Advisory Board, City of Sydney’s Aboriginal and Torres Strait Islander Advisory panel and is Chairperson of Warringa Baiya Aboriginal Women’s Legal Service.